Skip to content

 By Dr. Walter Zamarian Jr. · Updated: 02/18/2026

-Rhinoseptoplasty in Londrina: when breathing well and having a beautiful nose go hand in hand
+Septorhinoplasty in Brazil: when breathing well and having a beautiful nose go hand in hand

 If you have reached this page, you probably deal with two problems at the same time: difficulty breathing and dissatisfaction with the appearance of your nose.
-Perhaps you have had a diagnosed septal deviation for years and have always wanted to take advantage of the functional correction to also improve aesthetics.
+Perhaps you have had a diagnosed septal deviation for years and have always wanted to take advantage of the deviated septum surgery to also improve aesthetics.
 Or maybe your main complaint is aesthetic, but during the evaluation, you discovered that part of the discomfort you feel is related to a nasal obstruction that has never been investigated.

-Whatever your case may be, rhinoseptoplasty is the surgery that resolves both problems in a single procedure.
-And this is exactly the approach I advocate in my practice: treating the nose as a functional and aesthetic unit because form and function are closely linked.
+Whatever your case may be, septorhinoplasty -- also called rhinoseptoplasty -- is the surgery that resolves both problems in a single procedure.
+And this is exactly the approach I advocate in my practice as a plastic surgeon in Brazil: treating the nose as a functional and aesthetic unit because form and function are closely linked.

 What differentiates rhinoseptoplasty from simple rhinoplasty